-For cash, the Company applies the low credit risk simplification.
+For cash and deposit in escrow, the Group applies the low credit risk simplification.
 The probability of default and loss given defaults are publicly available and are considered to be low credit risk investments.
-It is the Company's policy to measure ECLs on such instruments on a 12-month basis.
+It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
-The Company uses the ratings from Standard and Poor's (S&P), Moody's and Fitch to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.
+The Group uses the ratings from Standard and Poor's (S&P), Moody's and Fitch to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.